Project-Luna-su/Feanor/README.md

-# Feanor - we a music
+# Feanor - we are music
 ##### free music service with open source code
 ## Progress and status(Pre-Alpha)
 ![48%](https://progress-bar.dev/48)